bm-synth/DeepSpeed/docs/_pages/features.md

 pre-defined sized buffer large enough to achieve great performance without the unnecessary memory overhead.

+### Contiguous Memory Optimization (CMO)
+CMO reduces memory fragmentation during training, preventing out of memory errors due to lack of contiguous memory.
+Memory fragmentation is a result of interleaving between short lived and long lived memory objects.
+During the forward propagation activation checkpoints are long lived but the activations that recomputed are short lived.
+Similarly, during the backward computation, the activation gradients are short lived while the parameter gradients are long lived.
+CMO transfers activation checkpoints and parameter gradients to contiguous buffers preventing memory fragmentation.

+## Additional Memory and Bandwidth Optimizations

 ### Smart Gradient Accumulation
 Gradient accumulation allows running larger batch size with limited memory by breaking an effective batch into several sequential micro-batches, and averaging the parameter